CheatedLake/CheatedLake/README.md

 - 👋 Hi, I’m Ivan Kotelnikov
-- 👀 I’m interested in C++ programming and many sport hobbies
+- 👀 I’m interested C++ programming and many sport hobbies
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on open source project to learn more about clean and efficient coding
 - 📫 How to reach me : not really involved